8T ACRES

 The proportion of A2 and A1 beta casein in milk can vary with different breeds of dairy cattle – A2 milk contains only A2 beta casein.

-Frozen Broilers available late summer 2024
+Frozen Broilers available fall of 2026!

 Broilers